 Q: So what's the craziest thing you've ever done, Mr. Food and Travel Writer?

 A: Hhhmmm….I once fasted for five days.
 Oh wait, you said "craziest," not "dumbest."
 I once partook in a pig killing in the Czech hinterlands.
 The story that I later wrote about the incident won a Lowell Thomas Travel Journalism Award.

 Q: Since you (not so accidentally) brought up the topics of accolades, anything else we should know about?

-Well, since you asked, in addition to the Lowell Thomas Travel Journalism awards, I've also won a couple Solas Awards, given by the publishing house Travelers' Tales, for stories that were published by Afar and WorldHum.com.
+Well, since you asked, in addition, in 2013 I was given a Lowell Thomas Travel Journalism award for a food/travel story I wrote for AFAR magazine ("Mama Knows Best").
+That same year my story "Vietnam's Bowl of Secrets," which was also in AFAR, was published in The Best American Travel Writing 2013.
+I've also won a couple Solas Awards, given by the publishing house Travelers' Tales, for stories that were published by AFAR and WorldHum.com.
 But if you hadn't interupted me, I would have told you about the the craziest thing I've ever done.

 Q: I'm listesning....

 A few years ago, I moved to a medieval hilltown near Rome for a year or so on a quest to find the lost foreskin of Jesus.